josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

  - The [DARPA Oversight Program](https://www.darpa.mil/program/oversight), in which DARPA aims to develop constellations which can track up to 1000 targets autonomously as they arise, with clear applications to missile tracking and other domains in which highly reactive systems are important.
 By enabling high-speed communication between nearby satellites, latency is greatly decreased and the system no longer has a single point of failure.
  - [XPRIZE Wildfire](https://www.xprize.org/prizes/wildfire), in which an \$11 million dollar prize will be awarded to a team who "rapidly and accurately detect[s] all fires across a vast and remote area and transmit[s] data to ground stations."
 One can imagine an architecture where satellites instantly notify nearby satellites of a suspected fire and request more images of the fire to better characterize it.
- - Other science applications like [earthquake monitoring](https://www.preventionweb.net/news/space-based-system-can-provide-seismic-monitoring-large-earthquakes-tsunamis), where satellite-based systems have potential to collect data before the earthquake is even over and shave off crucial minutes on tsunami warnings.
+ - Other science applications like [earthquake monitoring](https://www.preventionweb.net/news/space-based-system-can-provide-seismic-monitoring-large-earthquakes-tsunamis), where satellite-based systems have potential to collect data before the earthquake is even over and thereby speed up tsunami warnings by crucial minutes.

 #### Tourism and Industry in Space